 - Start looking at choice venues for your wedding.
 This is the core of weddings, and takes a considerable chunk of the budget, after food.
 No venue, no wedding.

 - Now is the time to create your priorities wedding planning checklist, as you approach the 12th month.
 Grade from the most important to the least important.
 This reduces the level of stress to the barest minimum, and you’d begin to focus on the things that matter.
+Consider an opportunity to subscribe to Miss To Mrs Bridal Box, if you haven’t done it yet.

 - Throw your engagement party.
 You need to get that out of the way, so you can focus on other things.
 And, it gives the parents, relatives, and every special person in your life an avenue to hook up.
 A great idea, because they’d work together in the coming month.
 Harmony and familiarity is important